 Court Records are public records.
 Court Records include a case file that contains a docket sheet and all of the filings and documents filed in your case.
 You can access your court records on the internet, or at the clerk’s office of the court where the case was filed.

 Each state keeps a record of their state citizen’s criminal history.
 These databases are all linked so you are able to track criminal convictions from other states.
 You are able to go to courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you may have to pay for a more comprehensive search.

 A criminal history search you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: